auth0-sandbox/auth0-application-development/module01-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/auth0-app-callback-url.png" /></div>

     Both of these URLs are correct if you are working on your local computer.
-    Again, the URL will be different with a random name if you are running in a GitHub Codespace.
+    Again, the URL will contain a random name instead of "localhost" if you are working in a GitHub Codespace.

 1. Click *Save* and save the changes to the application configuration.

 1. Back on the error page that Auth0 is displaying, click the back button to go back to the application landing page.

-1. Click the login button at the top right.
+1. Click the login button at the top right again.
-This time it should work.
+This time it should work amd you will see the login page.
 There is not a user yet to sign in, so click the link to *Sign up* and create a user for yourself.
 Do not use 'Continue with Google', we must create a local user.
 You can use any email address and password that you want, it does not have to be real.

 <div style="text-align: center;">
 <img src="./.assets/images/auth0-application-login.png" /></div>